 6.6 Some argue that he paved the way for a more radical view of democracy, viz. direct democracy – witness his attacks on existing forms of representative government, such as in Britain: "the British believe they are live in a democracy, but they are only exercising power when they vote, and that is only one every five years!"
 However, the most important thing about a state for him was that the people’s will should be sovereign: different forms of government might then follow – although he conceded that small states were preferable (and some would say that the kind of democracy he advocated could only exist in small communities.

-6.7 In conclusion, Rousseau was a complex figure in many ways: his thought looks both forwards and backwards, as he uses language of civic period (contract etc) but thinks in a modern (organic, collectivist) way.
+6.7 In conclusion, Rousseau was a complex figure in many ways: his thought looks both forwards and backwards, as he uses the language of the ‘civic’ period [from the 17th century on] e.g. ‘social contract’, but he thinks in a modern (organic, collectivist) way.
 In some respects he looks back to Plato (idealising the community; seeking the fulfilment of individual through his/her subordination to the community; giving the highest authority to ethics rather than the law), and he looks forward to Marx. and the socialists (his plea for equality and collective well-being; the insight into contradictions in the state; seeing history as marking the progress and development of man’s reasoning and morality).

 G.D.H.
 Cole: Introduction to Everyman Edition of The Social Contract and Discourses, Dent 1990.